quill-project/docs/docs/constants.md

 # Constants

-Constants work similar to [variables](variables.md), except that they are defined outside of any particular function - in addition they *must* use `val` (meaning reassignments are never allowed) and must always specify a value type.
+Constants work similar to [variables](variables.md), except that they are defined outside of any particular function - in addition they *must* use `val` (meaning reassignments are never allowed) and must always specify a type.

 <pre><div class="embedded-playground" style="height: 13.5rem">
 val PI: Float = 3.1415